 Health | Social or Economic Disadvantage

 Applications are accepted from all parts of Great Britain and Northern Ireland, benefiting communities round the country (and occasionally abroad).
 As a Lutonian, Mrs Steel was keen to ensure that her legacy brought benefits to the town and so applications for Luton and the wider Bedfordshire are encouraged.
-To strengthen this commitment to the town further, the new Luton Matters initiative will begin in 2019.
+To strengthen this commitment to the town further, the Luton Matters initiative was launched in 2019.